yoctoalex/rseries-dmz/README.md

-# F5 CE on rSeries App DMZ Setup
+# Extending App DMZ to Network Edge with F5 rSeries and Distributed Cloud Services

 # Table of Contents